Betz Limit Of Wind Turbines

 We may think that the bigger and more efficient these wind turbine generators are, the more energy they will produce.
-But there is a maximum limit to the efficiency of any wind turbine generator in converting the energy of the wind into usable energy and this is known as the Betz Limit.
+But this is not the case, as there is a maximum limit to the efficiency of any wind turbine generator in converting the energy of the wind into usable energy.
+This limit is defined by the Betz Limit of wind turbines.

 The Betz Limit, or Betz Law, calculated by German physicist Albert Betz nearly a century ago, states that no wind turbine generator can convert more than about 60% of the kinetic energy of the wind into mechanical (or electrical) energy simply be turning the blades of a rotor.